ryan-voitiskis/astro-helmet/README.md

 # astro-helmet

+`astro-helmet` is currently not fully tested.
+It is not recommended for production use at this time.
+Please use with caution and report any issues you encounter.

 `astro-helmet` is a utility for managing the document head of Astro projects.
 It allows you to define any head tags you need and render them to a string that can be included in your Astro layout.
 Head tags defined in layouts, pages and components can be easily merged and prioritised to ensure the correct order in the final document.

 ## Installation